jrmlhermitte/jrmlhermitte.github.io/_posts/2025-07-03-gemini-mcp.md

 [2024-11-05](https://modelcontextprotocol.io/specification/2025-06-18/basic/lifecycle)
 using stdin/stdout (the `stdio` protocol configured for the fast MCP server).

-This works by basically send json strings back and forth.
+This functions by sending json strings back and forth.
 To test, paste the following exactly into the shell:

 ```json